peter-duongGHub/T2A2/README.md

 ```@player_bp.route("/<int:player_id>", methods=["PUT", "PATCH"])```
 - **HTTP Verb**: PUT, PATCH
 - **Route Path**: ```user/<int:user_id>/game/<int:game_id>/players/<int:player_id>```
-- **Required body/Header Data**: JWT required, JSON web token required to update a player - only users with admin privilege can update a players attributes
+- **Required body/Header Data**: JWT required, JSON web token required to update a player - only created players with correct tokens can update player
 - **ON SUCCESS**: Returns message of the player object updated to the view and a success code 200
 ![Player-Success](./docs/update_player.PNG)
 - **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example the player name already exists in the database, a HTTP error code 400 is displayed as well as an error message in the view